a-elgamal/hfid/README.md

     1. If the hyperloglog didn't have this number before, then encode the generated number into a new HFID.
     2. Otherwise, repeat from step #1
 4. Increment the ID Type length if the cardinality of the hyperloglog is high compared to the maximum number of HFIDs that can be generated at the current ID Type Length.

+## How to use with Redis?
+1. Add go dependency: `go get gitlab.com/alielgamal/hfid/redis`
+2. Create the HFID generator to your liking: `g, err := hfid.NewGenerator("Example", "E-", hfid.DefaultEncoding, 1, 1)`
+3. Create a GeneratorStore using the provided Redis implementation: `s := hfidredis.GeneratorStore{UniversalClient: uc}`
+4. Generate HFID: `hfid.HFID(ctx, *g, s)`

+See a working example using miniredis [here](redis/example/main.go)